Tiago Ameller PRO said almost 4 years ago on The Stimulus 2.0 Tutorial :

 If you use a stimulus controller for the button, when clicked, you can make the AJAX request back to the Rails application in a similar fashion and then render a partial within the Rails controller action and then insert this into the page.

-belgoros said about 3 years ago on The Stimulus 2.0 Tutorial :
+belgoros said almost 4 years ago on The Stimulus 2.0 Tutorial :

 Thank you, David, - I think I have to dig deeper this kind of situation: